-When writing a curriculum vitae, you will need to follow a specific format not only for formality’s sake, but also to provide the employer with the convenience in obtaining information about the candidate.
+When writing a curriculum vitae, you will need to follow a specific format not only for formality’s sake but also to provide the employer with the convenience of obtaining information about the candidate.
 Once they receive the CV, they will already usually know where to find the information they are looking for with having to go through the entire CV.

 And when submitting a curriculum vitae, it is only proper to accompany it with a curriculum vitae cover letter to further support your CV.
 The cover letter provides the reader with an introduction as to who the candidate is and why they are submitting these documents.
 For more information on CVs, check out the samples that we are offering below.

 Marketing Manager Curriculum Vitae

 Technical Design Manager Curriculum Vitae